 Oestrogen essentially controls metabolic stability.
 This in itself controls many everyday functions, including appetite, emotions, thinking, moving, breathing, digesting and eliminating.
 Because of oestrogen, the effectiveness of a woman’s reproductive system is directly linked to her metabolic health, so by understanding what drives the changes in female health at this significant milestone, we can better understand how nutrition can effectively support women through this period of transition.
 In addition to the symptoms most often associated with menopause that we outlined in the above paragraph, a reduction in oestrogen levels can affect other aspects of general health including blood pressure, immune, lung and intestinal health, heart function and blood sugar and cholesterol regulation.
 Ensuring that we have a diet that is as healthy as we can make it is just as important at the stage where our reproductive system starts to wind down as it is when we are trying to reproduce, and there are specific nutrients that we can effectively support female health during menopause.

-Magnesium - the building block
+Magnesium - the most essential building block

 Magnesium has been referred to as one of the building blocks of life.
 It helps to balance hormones and is directly linked to bone and teeth health, sleep, energy release and nervous system health.
 It also promotes good thyroid health, something which can also decline in menopause and is thought to be specifically connected to levels of oestrogen.
 Dark greens, nuts and seeds, avocados, dark chocolate and whole grains (especially quinoa and brown rice) are all good sources.
 It is important to know that there are some everyday activities that actively help to deplete magnesium - enjoying sugar, cigarettes, alcohol and caffeine can undo a lot of your otherwise nutritional hard work